Veronica and Lars Bane Foundation CIO

 4. Arts and Culture

-• Cultural organizations that delight, inspire, and educate audiences
+• Cultural organisations that delight, inspire, and educate audiences

 • Theatre supporting new writing and emerging writers